 Seasonality is an example.
 Your routing guide from Chicago to Sacramento suggests miles based on the most direct route.
-That’s fine—in the summer.
+That’s fine — in the summer.
 But now it’s winter, and trucks can’t navigate I-70 through the Rocky Mountains.
 Instead, they have to go south across I- 40, and your TMS flags excessive miles as being “out of route” and over budget.
 Deleting these “outliers” removes valid scenarios from your analysis.
-What might be seen as an error may actually be crucial information required to make the best decision for your cost-savings initiatives.
+What might appear to be an error may actually be crucial information needed to make the best decision for your cost-savings initiatives.

 Like what you’re reading?

 Get more insights like this delivered right to your inbox!

 4. Balancing staffing levels with high rate tolerances